The American Revolution in South Carolina

 Savannah, GA

 Sgt.
 William Jasper and Sgt.
-John Newton of the SC 2nd Regiment crossed the Savannah River and captured Captains Scott and Young, and brought them to Charleston.
+John Newton of the SC 2nd Regiment crossed the Savannah River and captured Captains Scott and Young, and brought them to Charlestown.

 Sep.
 16-Oct.
 18 1779